mjtat/mbta_performance_scraper/README.md

 This script is originally adapted from one I used for work while at the City of Boston.
 That version of this script is runs on a schedule where it pulls MBTA reliability metrics daily.
+The script originally writes this data to a PostgreSQL database for use by other analysts.
+The odbc driver, connection string, and write code can be easily adapted for other platforms (e.g., replace psycopg2 with pymssql to write to MS SQL Server).

-Those data are then pulled into a Tableau dashboard, which appears in Mayor Marty Walsh's office for his personal viewing.
+Originally, data was pulled from PostgreSQL, into a Tableau dashboard, which appears in Mayor Marty Walsh's office for his personal viewing.